 Most smaller guesthouses offer tons of awesome activities from snorkeling, to fishing, to SCUBA diving.
 These are things that can typically be booked on the ground in person but do heavily depend on what your guesthouse owner can provide.

-I personally paid $30 for Manta Ray snorkeling, which ended up being a nearly-private tour with just my travel buddy and myself and our guesthouse owner, who doubled as our tour guide.
+I personally paid $30 for manta ray snorkeling, which ended up being a nearly-private tour with just my travel buddy, myself, and our guesthouse owner, who doubled as our tour guide.
 He mentioned that the boats coming from the nearby resorts charged hundreds of dollars per person.
 It was clear who got the better deal!
 I found a similar deal on Viator for $32, which you can book here.

 Diving and excursions were closer to $70-$85 each, but still provided a very small-group feel that I absolutely loved.
 You can find more budget Maldives tips here.